HugoIngelsson/cse15l-lab-reports/Lab Report 1/lab_report_1.md

 ### No arguments
 ```
 [user@sahara ~]$ cat
+HI
+HI
+echo... echo.. echo
+echo... echo.. echo
+not an error!
+not an error!
+^C
+[user@sahara ~]$
 ```
 Working directory: /home/

-There is actually no output this time; in fact, the "cat" command with no arguments causes the terminal to go into an infinite loop, disallowing futher commands until you input "cmd-C".
-I don't know enough about "cat" to know exactly why this happened, but I imagine it's something along the lines of it trying to recursively input nothing into itself forever.

-I would imagine this has to be an error because entering into an infinite loop is something people usually want to avoid.
-However, there is no error message, and the developers of "cat" didn't handle the case of no arguments, so I suppose it could be considered intentional behavior in a sense.
+When running the "cat" command with no inputs, the terminal enters into a loop where it prints out whatever you type into it until you exit with control-C. This happens because when the "cat" command has no inputs, it automatically sets the "file" it should print out to be the terminal; thus, anything typed into the terminal instantly gets printed out again.

+This output is actually not an error, despite it seeming like it is.

 ### Using a directory as argument
 ```